-IS MUESLI PALEO?
+IS EZEKIEL BREAD PALEO?

 Muesli is a European dry cereal similar to granola and contains toasted oats, dried fruit, nuts and wheat flakes.
 Occasionally, honey or brown sugar is also added for extra sweetness.
 Its name comes from the Swiss-German word mus, which translates in English as mixture.
 Dr. Maximilian Bircher-Benner, who ran a sanatorium in Switzerland, created this cereal back in the early 20th century as a supplement to a healthy diet and lifestyle.